ErikLentz/FixLinkIt/README.md

 # FixLinkIt
-Quick Fix Script for LinkIt from TRISM or HID
+Quick Fix Script for LinkIt from HID TRISM